-Ductal carcinoma in situ (DCIS) is the most common type of non-invasive breast cancer.
+Ductal carcinoma in situ (DCIS) is non-invasive breast cancer.
 Ductal means that the cancer starts inside the milk ducts, carcinoma refers to any cancer that begins in the skin or other tissues (including breast tissue) that cover or line the internal organs, and in situ means "in its original place."
 DCIS is called "non-invasive" because it hasn’t spread beyond the milk duct into any normal surrounding breast tissue.
 DCIS isn’t life-threatening, but having DCIS can increase the risk of developing an invasive breast cancer later on.

 When you have had DCIS, you are at higher risk for the cancer coming back or for developing a new breast cancer than a person who has never had breast cancer before.
 Most recurrences happen within the 5 to 10 years after initial diagnosis.
 The chances of a recurrence are under 30%.